For about a century, raw foods have been foundational "health foods”.

 There are several major problems with Dr. Howell’s hypothesis.

-Almost all of the enzymes present in raw foods are broken down into their components (amino acids) by our own digestive processes.
+Second, almost all of the enzymes present in raw foods are broken down into their components (amino acids) by our own digestive processes.

 Let’s test the credibility of the idea that early humans and their ancestors evolved on largely raw-food diets.

 There are two problems with this claim.

-Second, most archaeologists date widespread human use of cooking to about 250,000 years ago, when hearths, earth ovens, burnt animal bones, and flint appeared across Europe and the Middle East.
+First, most archaeologists date widespread human use of cooking to about 250,000 years ago, when hearths, earth ovens, burnt animal bones, and flint appeared across Europe and the Middle East.

-But even if we use that date, the example (among others) of northern European cow-herders’ rapid, 1,200-year-long adaptation to dietary lactose suggests that it is reasonable to hypothesize that modern people are by now well adapted to routine consumption of cooked foods.
+But even if we use that relatively recent date, the example (among others) of northern European cow-herders’ rapid, 1,200-year-long adaptation to dietary lactose suggests that it is reasonable to hypothesize that modern people are by now well adapted to routine consumption of cooked foods.